Teradata/jupyter-demos/README.md

 [SQL Version](./UseCases/Outlier_Analysis/Outlier_Analysis_SQL.ipynb)

 #### SQL Basics in Jupyter
 This guide will walk you through writing your first SQL queries in Jupyter.
-It uses some of the Vantage system tables as a source for the queries.<br>
+It uses some of the Teradata system tables as a source for the queries.<br>
 [SQL Version](./Getting_Started/SQL_Basics_in_Jupyter/SQL_Basics_in_Jupyter_SQL.ipynb)

 #### Text Term Frequency